 Warning: starting mame64 with double-click works, but you are not in the MAME working directory, so a lot just does not work -> start via Terminal as explained here.
 So you must be in the MAME working directory!

-Step 4 - Configuration of Shaders in Text Editor
+Step 4 - Configuration of shaders in a text editor

-Below I make reference to the line number in my 0.191 mame.ini file - the comments in brackets are just explanations, do not include them in the mame.ini file!!!
+Below I make reference to the line number in my 0.191 mame.ini file - the comments in brackets and italic are just explanations, do not include them in the mame.ini file!!!

 Option 1 - Settings in mame.ini for BGFX/CRT-GEOM-DELUXE (explained here):